 At Boston West Academy, the aim of our music curriculum is to promote a love of music and singing across a broad curriculum as the arts is one of our four key drivers.
-We recognise that music can help children develop transferable skills such as team working, leadership, creative thinking and performance skills.
+We recognise that music can help children develop transferable skills such as team work, leadership, creative thinking and performance skills.
 We want our pupils to develop their musical skills through listening, appraising, performing and composing and develop their social skills through the shared experience of music making with others.
+Our music curriculum is ambitious and designed to give all learners including those with SEND the knowledge and skills they need to succeed.

 Our progressive music curriculum is structured around three core elements pulse, rhythm and pitch and provides the opportunity for children to build on previous learning and builds depth of knowledge in different contexts.
 We will provide our pupils the opportunity to perform and display their skills to pupils, parents and the wider community.
 We want our pupils to appreciate and understand a wide range of high quality live and recorded music from a variety of historical periods, styles, traditions and musical genres.